chris-nc/React-Demo-Cryptocurrency-Project/readme.md

 ## Install and Run

+- clone the project using git
+- from the project directory:
     - npm install
     - npm run dev
     - Open http://localhost:3000 in a browser